 On campus?
 Get tested regularly

 It is crucial that staff and students who visit campus or are on placement get tested regularly.
 We can all help protect vulnerable people in the community and on campus, and help drive rates down.

-Symptom-free testing is available to all at the testing centre on Campus West and our pop-up testing site on Campus East.
+Symptom-free testing is available to all at Vedge Cafe, Wentworth College on Campus West and the Ron Cooke Hub on Campus East.
 You should:

 get two tests a week, three days apart